Shandris1/Sport_score/README.md

-AllGamesQueue.addNewGame(new game("Russia","China")); - add a Russia vs China game into the array AllGamesQueue.getGameByPosition(0).increaseHomeScore(5); - increase the score of the oldest game by 5 for home AllGamesQueue.removeByPosition(1); remove second oldest game
+AllGamesQueue.addNewGame(new game("Russia","China")); - add a Russia vs China game into the array AllGamesQueue.getGameByPosition(0).increaseHomeScore(5); - increase the score of the oldest game by 5 for home AllGamesQueue.printAllGamesPosition() - print all games position in DB.
+Can be used to make sure correct game is removed AllGamesQueue.removeByPosition(1); remove second oldest game.
+This shifts all newer games one space to left

 AllGamesQueue.getAllGamesSortedByScore() - returns an array list of all games sorted by score, with newest game on top.